sfermigier/mineure-oss-epita/slides/session-02 - History.md

 - Les gens voulaient un meilleur système informatique, plus efficace.
 - Ces personnes étaient logiques et pragmatiques dans leur réflexion.
 - Ils ont jeté les bases de : "La philosophie Unix"

 ---

+# The invention of pipes (1973)

+"And in their ensuing conversation, the historian establishes that this was the moment that truly gave birth to **the idea that Unix is a collection of tools**.

+- Mahoney: Was the notion of toolbox there before pipes?
+- McIlroy: No.
+- Mahoney: Or did pipes create it?
+- McIlroy: Pipes created it.
+- Mahoney: Unix looked different after pipes?
+- McIlroy: Yes, the philosophy that everybody started putting forth, “**This is the Unix philosophy.
+Write programs that do one thing and do it well.
+Write programs to work together.
+Write programs that handle text streams, because that is a universal interface**.”
+All of those ideas, which add up to the tool approach, might have been there in some unformed way prior to pipes, but they really they came in afterwards.""

+---